Celtics Clinch No. 2 Seed In East With Blowout Win On Final Day Of Regular Season

 BOSTON (CBS) — The Celtics had no desire to avoid the No. 2 seed on Sunday night.
 Boston pummeled the Grizzlies, 139-110, on the final day of the regular season to secure the two-seed in the Eastern Conference.

 That will set up a first-round matchup with whichever team claims the East’s seven-seed, which will come down to a play-in game between the Brooklyn Nets and Cleveland Cavaliers.
-The Nets will host the Cavaliers Tuesday night, with the winner advancing to face Boston.READ MORE: Eller Scores, Capitals Beat Bruins For 3rd Consecutive Win
+The Nets will host the Cavaliers Tuesday night, with the winner advancing to face Boston.READ MORE: Dalbec's HR Helps Red Sox Avoid Sweep, Beat Yankees 4-3

 While the Milwaukee Bucks seemingly played to avoid the two-seed on Sunday, sitting the majority of the team’s starters, the Celtics did not.
 Jayson Tatum, Jaylen Brown, Marcus Smart and Al Horford all played 20-plus minutes to help Boston build a 23-point lead by halftime.

 Tatum finished with 31 points in 26 minutes in his final tune-up before the playoffs.
 Brown had 18 points in his 23 minutes while Horford had 13 points and six rebounds, also over 23 minutes.
-Memphis, which had already locked up the two-seed in the West, rested all of its starters for the game.READ MORE: Red Sox Agree To 4-Year Contract Extension With Reliever Garrett Whitlock
+Memphis, which had already locked up the two-seed in the West, rested all of its starters for the game.READ MORE: Eller Scores, Capitals Beat Bruins For 3rd Consecutive Win

 With Milwaukee losing to the Cavaliers, 133-15, on Sunday, the Bucks fell to the three-seed in the East and will match up with the Chicago Bulls in the first round.
 Though Milwaukee and Boston finished with identical 51-31 records in the regular season, the Celtics earned the two-seed thanks to the fifth tiebreaker — owning a better record against East playoff teams than the Bucks.